lalwanigunjan/Advances-in-Data-Sciences/Final-Project/Movie Recommendation System.md

 Content Based Filtering is based on the user data by providing ratings on the movies.
 Based on this, the user profile is generated and recommendations are given.

 ### Collaborative Filtering:
 Collaborative filtering is based on previous behaviour of the user and not based on present context.
+Users are grouped together and recommendations are shown based on similar likability.

 a) User-User Collaborative filtering:
 It is based on segmenting users on the similarity matrix.
 Users with similar tastes are grouped together.